Testimonials from Educators

 Bring Dancing Classrooms to your students next school year!

-We are working with schools interested in offering the program to their students during the 2017-18 school year.
+We are working with schools interested in offering the program to their students for the fall 2018 or spring 2019 semesters.
 We are happy to meet with school representatives at their convenience.
-Please contact us if you would like to bring Dancing Classrooms to your students or if you can connect us with a school that may be interested in bringing this proven and effective program to their fifth graders!
+Please contact us if you would like to bring Dancing Classrooms to your students or if you can connect us with a school that may be interested in bringing this proven and effective program to their fifth or eighth graders!

 Congratulations to our School Partners for successfully completing their residency!
 We look forward to working with you again.